 Mobile has become a fundamental tool in our personal and professional lives.
 But still, mobile users are not fully satisfied with the quality of the online experience.
 To satisfy the high expectations of mobile users, you need to optimize your site for mobile phones.

-Delivering a fast and consistent site across mobile devices has become more important these days.
-There is no magic to improve the mobile performance, but there are few techniques which the site owners can practice to leverage the mobile web service performance.
+Delivering a fast and consistent site across mobile devices has become more critical.
+There is no magic to improve mobile performance, but there are a few techniques that the site owners can practice to leverage the mobile web service performance.

 - Make the load time less than 4 seconds

-By following the above-mentioned tips in the article, you can improve your mobile web service performance and thus offer a great experience to your users.
+By following the tips mentioned above in the article, you can improve your mobile web service performance and thus offer a great experience to your users.